casper-network/ceps/text/0095-nft-standard.md

 /// Casper-compatible NFT interface pub trait CEP95 {
+    /// Returns a name of the NFT token/collection. fn name(&self) -> String;

-    /// Returns an optional short symbol or abbreviation for the NFT collection. fn symbol(&self) -> String;
+    /// Returns a short symbol or abbreviation for the NFT token/collection. fn symbol(&self) -> String;

     /// Returns the number of NFTs owned by a given account or contract